 PLTL (Peer-Led Team Learning) allows you to work in small groups of 8 with your peers to apply or practice problem sets developed by UTA faculty.
-PLTL workshops are once a week and attendance is mandatory.
-A PLTL leader will meet with the group to provide the problem sets and help through areas that are difficult to understand.
+PLTL sessions are once a week and attendance is mandatory.
+A PLTL Leader will meet with the group to provide the problem sets and help through areas that are difficult to understand.

 What does PLTL do for you?